department-of-veterans-affairs/va.gov-team/teams/vsp/teams/pst-forms-library/research/review-page/research-plan.md

 **Secondary criteria (nice-to-haves)** <br>
-- At least 2 participants who identify as womenAge group <br>
+- At least 2 participants who identify as women<br>
 - Atleast 2 participants over the age of 55<br>

 ## Timeline